mashaped/docs/en/docs/sdk/python/pythonClient/startReceiveNotification.md

-# How to handle incoming notifications
+# How to process incoming notifications
 ### Installation
 ```
 pip install whatsapp-api-client-python